 Crimson Global Academy (CGA) is the online school arm of Crimson Education, a university admissions consultancy.
 CGA offers A Levels and the International Baccalaureate, taught live by qualified teachers, with a strong emphasis on university preparation.
 The school operates across multiple time zones, with class sessions available in Australasian, European, and American hours.

 CGA's connection to Crimson Education's university admissions network is its core differentiator.
-Students have access to university counselling, extracurricular support, and application mentoring as part of their school experience.
+Students access university counselling, extracurricular support, and application mentoring as part of their school experience.

-Best for: Students specifically targeting elite university admissions (Ivy League, Oxbridge), families who want integrated admissions consulting.
+Best for: Students targeting elite university admissions (Ivy League, Oxbridge), and families who want integrated admissions consulting.

 Sophia High School